tinytek-io/PlatformPlatform/README.md

 ![TypeScriptPlatform Resource Groups](./docs/images/github-banner.png)

-# 👋 Welcome to TypeScriptPlatform
+# 👋 Welcome to TypeScript Platform

 Kick-start building top-tier B2B & B2C cloud SaaS products with sleek design, fully localized and accessible, clean architecture, automated and fast DevOps, and top-notch security.
 All in one place – at zero cost.

 This is in the box:

-* **Backend** - Express and TypeScript adhering to the principles of Clean Architecture, DDD, CQRS, and clean code
+* **Backend** - Elysia and TypeScript adhering to the principles of Clean Architecture, DDD, CQRS, and clean code
 * **Frontend** - React using TypeScript, with a sleek fully localized UI and a mature accessible design system
 * **CI/CD** - GitHub actions for fast passwordless deployments of application (Docker) and infrastructure (Bicep)
 * **Infrastructure** - Cost efficient and scalable Azure PaaS services like Azure Container Apps, Azure SQL, etc.